Budget – just reading that word may have made your eyes glaze over with boredom. Or filled you with anxiety.

-Budgeting Tip #1: What Is a Budget?
-(And Why Do You Need One When Going Through a Divorce?)
+What Is a Budget?
+Why Do You Need One?

-“Having a clear understanding of where your money goes will help you make better decisions.”
+“Having a clear understanding of your sources of income and how that income is spent will help you make better decisions.”

 Those decisions might be as small as whether to eat dinner out one night a week or as big as whether to keep the house in your divorce settlement.

-“…having a budget can be a useful tool in your settlement negotiations.”
+Finally, having a budget can be useful in mediation for Temporary Orders and in settlement negotiations.

 Request your free budget worksheet